FloppyShelf/FloppyShelf.Mediator/README.md

-# FloppyShelf.Mediator
+ï»¿# FloppyShelf.Mediator
 A **lightweight** mediator implementation designed for .NET Standard 2.0 and higher.
-It simplifies request handling by decoupling it from application logic, enabling easier maintenance, better testability, and clean separation of concerns — while leveraging dependency injection through `Microsoft.Extensions.DependencyInjection.Abstractions`.
+It simplifies request handling by decoupling it from application logic, enabling easier maintenance, better testability, and clean separation of concerns â€” while leveraging dependency injection through `Microsoft.Extensions.DependencyInjection.Abstractions`.

 ---

 ## Features
-- Fully compatible with **.NET Standard 2.0** and above.
+- Target frameworks: `netstandard2.0`, `netstandard2.1`, `net8.0`, `net9.0`, `net472`, `net48`, and `net481`.
 - **No external dependencies** (except `Microsoft.Extensions.DependencyInjection.Abstractions` for DI).
 - Simple setup and configuration.
 - Supports **multiple assemblies** and **namespace filtering**.
 - Clean, extensible, and minimalistic design.

+> **Note**: When targeting .NET Framework 4.7.2, 4.8, or 4.8.1 (net472, net48, net481), the following additional dependencies will be automatically included:
+> - Microsoft.Bcl.AsyncInterfaces
+> - System.Runtime.CompilerServices.Unsafe
+> - System.Threading.Tasks.Extensions
+These packages are required to support modern `async/await` features on older .NET Framework versions.

 ---